GoogleCloudPlatform/healthcare/utilities/ingest/dataflow_kafka_to_fhirstore/README.md

 Overview: Dataflow is a managed service for executing a wide variety of data processing patterns.
 The documentation on this site shows you how to deploy your batch and streaming data processing pipelines using Dataflow, including directions for using service features.
 Usage: Dataflow will read raw healthcare data events in JSON format, parse and transform them into appropriate FHIR resources as per US Core Implementation Guide.
 For the sake of this example we will be creating a Patient FHIR resource.

 # Google Cloud Healthcare API
-Overview: The Cloud Healthcare API is a fully-managed service that makes it easy to access, process, and analyze healthcare data.
+Overview: The Cloud Healthcare API FHIR Store is a fully-managed service that makes it easy to access, process, and analyze healthcare data.
 It provides a RESTful API that supports a wide range of healthcare data formats, including FHIR, HL7v2, and DICOM.\n
-The Cloud Healthcare API is a secure and reliable service that is compliant with HIPAA and HITECH. \n
+The Cloud Healthcare API FHIR Store is a secure and reliable service that is compliant with HIPAA and HITECH. \n
 Usage: HCAPI will be used to store transformed FHIR resources (in our case Patient FHIR resource)which will be made available for downstream applications or other processes.

 # Google Cloud Storage